JasperEssien2/finder-matcher-gen/docs/index.markdown

     },
   );
 ```
-By introducing a custom Matcher you hide (abstract) assertion logic.
+By introducing a custom matcher you hide (abstract) assertion logic.
 The test code above can then be refactored to the code below:

 ```dart